WHY-David/moment_compression/ICLR 2026 reply.md

 **Weaknesses:**

 **W1.** The paper lacks a thorough discussion on the applicability of the proposed theory to complex neural architectures such as Transformer blocks, which integrate linear projections, attention mechanisms, and normalization layers.
-**A1.** In principle, the theory can be applied to attention layers in two different ways.
+**A1.** Our compression theory can be applied to attention layers in two different ways.
 We briefly mentioned these points in Section 2, around line 101; in the revised draft, we added the new Appendix F to expand the discussion on transformers, including a minimal numerical showcase of the effectiveness of compressing transformers.

 The first is a rather trivial application to compressing query and key matrices, and the second is the more interesting and complicated compression of attention heads.
 The first is a trivial application to the key and query weight matrices $W_Q$ and $W_K$ – which is a good sanity check for our theory.
 The output of the attention logit depends on the product of the two matrices: $a=a(W_Q W_K)$, notice that one can write this product as the following sum of outer product: